-The table below provides estimated scholarship minima by admit type for the upcoming fall term, for consideration only.
+Due to the disruptions caused by the Covid-19 pandemic, it is not possible to provide minimum criteria in advance.
+The table below provides estimated scholarship minima by admit type for the upcoming fall term based on averages from historical data.
+The minima are for consideration only.
 Depending on available scholarship funds and the number of applicants, the minima may be lower or higher.
 This table is for reference purposes only.

 You are not guaranteed a scholarship even if you meet the standards listed.

 Scholarship decisions are made during the admission process and are based on academic information available at that time.
 There is no reconsideration of additional or final results.

 |Academic background||Minimum academic performance for consideration for all entrance scholarships based on averages from historical data|

 |Quebec CEGEP||MINIMUM 36 overall cote de rendement au collégial (CRC)|

 |Canadian High School (outside Quebec and Ontario)||MINIMUM 97% average on all academic grade 12 and grade 11 level courses and/or rank in top 1% of class|

 |Ontario High School||MINIMUM 97% overall average on all 3U, 3M, 4U and 4M courses and/or rank in top 1% of class|

 MINIMUM A, 4.00 GPA, or equivalent unweighted average over last two years of full-time studies, and a minimum score of 730 in each SAT test or a minimum composite score of 33 in the ACT test and/or rank in top 1% of class.